Chicago Booth MBA Essay Tips & Deadlines: 2021-22

 The Chicago Booth, the world’s most flexible full-time MBA program, evaluates candidates based on the criteria of academic preparedness, intellectual curiosity, and communication skills.
 It is ‘the destination for ambitious, intellectually curious professionals—bold leaders who want to advance in their careers and earn an MBA degree from the world’s leading academic business school’.

 Like last year, the admission committee requires the applicants to answer two essay questions.
-The first essay remains unchanged, but the second essay question has been changed this year.
+There is no change in the essay prompts.

-I advise my students to include only the essentials and keep their submission within 500 words for each essay.
+We advise our students to include only the essentials and keep their submission within 500 words for each essay.

 Let us take a closer look at the essays:

 Essay #1: How will the Booth MBA help you achieve your immediate and long-term post-MBA career goals?
 (250-word minimum)

 This is a standard goals essay that focuses on your short-term and long-term goals and how an MBA from Booth will help you achieve your goals.
 To begin with, provide a brief account of your career history, explaining the skills and knowledge you have gained the accomplishments you have made.
 Outline how your professional experiences so far have inspired your career plans.